konradszejgiec/calculator/README.md

 ## General info

 This project is just a simple calculator with the functianolity similar to default windows calculator.
-The assumption was to create in JS ES6 Class a simple looking calculator with attendant to make basic math operations.
+The assumption was to create in JS ES6 Class a simple looking calculator performing basic math operations.

 ## Technologies